lgriffin34/griff_assignments/reflections/project-review.md

 ## Submit 🎯

-**The Third Space:Japanese American Resettlement in Greater Philadelphia**
+**The Third Space: Japanese American Resettlement in Greater Philadelphia**

 This exhibit was originally designed to be an in-person exhibit at the Fleisher Art Memorial in South Philadelphia in Fall 2020.
 The venue closed due to the pandemic, so the exhibit creators decided to translate their exhibit into a virtual space.
 Rather than recreating the project in a stable, online digital exhibit website platform, the creators crafted a virtual reality exhibit venue using Unity software.
 The audience expanded with a virtual setting and the exhibit targets Japanese American citizens, Philadelphia residents and historians, political activists, digital artists, and those interested in immigration history and community development.